History of George Stephanopoulos in Timeline

 1999: Defamation Lawsuit by Gennifer Flowers

-1999: Publication of All Too Human: A Political Education
+1999: Publication of 'All Too Human'

-In 2000, George Stephanopoulos was featured in People magazine's "Most Wanted" list as one of the nineties' most eligible non-Hollywood bachelors, alongside George Clooney.
+In 2000, George Stephanopoulos was featured in People magazine's "Most Wanted" list as one of the nineties' most eligible non-Hollywood bachelors, appearing alongside George Clooney.

 2001: Marriage to Ali Wentworth

-2002: Birth of First Daughter
+2002: Birth of first daughter

 In 2002, George Stephanopoulos and Ali Wentworth welcomed their first daughter.

-2003: Keynote Speaker at Columbia University
+2003: Keynote Speaker at Columbia College's Class Day

 December 2005: Named Chief Washington Correspondent

-2005: Offered This Week Host Job
+2005: Offered 'This Week' Host Job to Ted Koppel

 In May 2007, George Stephanopoulos received an Honorary Doctor of Laws from St. John's University in New York City.